Skip to content

 The single biggest error is treating OEP like a second AEP.
 They are opposites in posture.

-During the Annual Enrollment Period (Oct 15–Dec 7), you market plan choices aggressively.
+During the Annual Enrollment Period (Oct 15–Dec 7), you market plan choices aggressively — the offensive plays live in our open enrollment marketing ideas for agents, and the season’s Medicare-specific sequencing is broken out in our Medicare AEP marketing playbook.
 During OEP, CMS prohibits marketing that targets the OEP or that prompts a beneficiary to switch their Medicare Advantage plan.
 The period exists for beneficiaries to fix a bad AEP decision — not for agents to re-pitch them.

 Posture Offense — actively market plans Defense — inbound only